 The art is exceptional.
 Inanimate scenes are like poetry in motion.
 Alpha loses herself in many sumptuous landscapes, inviting the reader to follow suit.
 From the still functional lights of a submerged city to the view of Mount Fuji in the distance, mundane situations are made extraordinary and extraordinary ones are made otherworldly.
 Up the author's sleeve are countless tricks to heighten this experience; one such trick is the sparse, but wise use of colour.
-For example, one chapter shows Alpha enjoying a nostalgic view, and as day turns into dusk the varying colours make obvious – and beautiful! – that a large amount of time passes throughout the panels.
+For example, one chapter shows Alpha enjoying a nostalgic view, and as day turns into dusk the varying colours make obvious – and beautiful – that a large amount of time passes throughout the panels.

 As the characters grow, their design changes.
-By contrast, Alpha doesn't change – the regular realisation that time passed before her knowing is never short of melancholy.
+By contrast, Alpha is an android and she doesn't change – the regular realisation that time passed before her knowing is never short of melancholy.
 Although stylised in design, human characters are clearly of Asian heritage.
 The inhabitants have black hair and share many features.
 The androids, thereby, stand out; their outlandish looks become a central part of their characterisation.
 Often replacing thoughts and speech, the characters' faces are expressive (save for Ojisan's sometimes all too subtle expression changes); anatomy is rendered in a detailed enough style to permit realistic and convincing body language.

 As the sea assaults continents, as governments and telecommunications die out, humanity is declining.
 Before Alpha's eyes, the world, which once seemed tireless, slowly calmed down... read more